Acute interstitial pneumonitis: Prognosis

+Sixty percent of people with acute interstitial pneumonitis will die in the first six months of illness.
+The median survival is 1 1/2 months.
+However, many people who recover from the initial course of the disease experience recurrent episodes of the disease or develop chronic progressive interstitial lung disease.
+Although some studies have observed partial or (very rarely) complete recovery of lung function in some survivors of acute interstitial pneumonitis, the majority of survivors will continue to endure progressive lung complications.

 Epidemiology

 Acute interstitial pneumonitis occurs most frequently among people older than forty years old.
 It affects men and women equally.
 There are no known risk factors; in particular, smoking is not associated with increased risk.

 History

 Acute interstitial pneumonitis was first described in 1935 by Louis Hamman and Arnold Rich, and given the name Hamman–Rich syndrome.